georgeflanagin/parsec4/README.md

 ### Renamed the "any" parser

 I changed name of the `any()` parser to `any_char()` to avoid conflicts with Python built-in of the same name.
-If Parsec 3.3 is imported with
+When Parsec 3.3 was imported with

 ```python
 from parsec import *
 ```

-the declaration/definition of `parsec.any` will hide the `any` builtin.
+the declaration/definition of `parsec.any` would hide the `any` builtin.
+In Parsec 4, the parser has been renamed `any_char`.

 ## Updates to Parsec 3.3